jacisjake/swing-bot/README.md

 - Docker installed on your VPS
 - Portainer running on your server
 - Alpaca Markets account with API keys
+- Crypto trading enabled on your Alpaca account

 ### 2. Configuration
 Replace the placeholder API keys in `docker-compose.yml`: